 Elk Roast

-Because of its low fat content, elk especially benefits from a slow roast with plenty of liquid.
-This simple recipe is well suited to being prepared in a crock pot or slow cooker, where it will provide an entire dinner for four with leftovers for roast elk sandwiches the next day.
+Because of its low-fat content, elk especially benefit from a slow roast with plenty of liquid.
+This simple recipe is well suited to be prepared in a crock pot or slow cooker, where it will provide an entire dinner for four with leftovers for roast elk sandwiches the next day.

 Ingredients